-This chapter article shall be known and may be cited as the Virginia Lottery and Sports Wagering Law.
+This chapter shall be known and may be cited as the "Virginia Lottery and Gaming Law."

-For the purposes of As used in this chapter, unless the context requires a different meaning:
+For the purposes of this chapter:

-"Board" "Commission" means the Virginia Lottery Board and Sports Wagering Commission established by this chapter.
+"Board" means the Virginia Lottery and Gaming Oversight Board established by this chapter.

-"Department" or "Virginia Lottery and Sports Wagering Department" means the independent agency responsible for the administration of the Virginia Lottery created in this ehapter article and operation of sports wagering pursuant to Article 2 (§ 58.1-4030 et seq.).
+"Department" means the independent agency responsible for the administration of the Virginia Lottery created in pursuant to this chapter article and the regulation of electronic gaming devices pursuant to Article 2 (§ 58.1-4030 et seq.).

-"Director" means the Director of the Virginia Lottery Department.
+"Director" means the Director of the Virginia Lottery and Gaming Department.

-"Lottery" or "state lottery" means the lottery or lotteries established and operated pursuant to this chapter.
+"Lottery" or "state lottery" means the lottery or lotteries established and operated pursuant to this chapter article.